The 4 Best Fragrance-Free and Hypoallergenic Deodorants for Sensitive Skin and Itchy Armpits (2023)

 Deodorant ingredients to look out for if you have sensitive armpits:

 The following ingredients are all known allergens or potentially harmful substances to look out for.

 - Aluminum: widely used ingredient in deodorants (to clog sweat ducts.)
-Unfortunately, aluminum in antiperspirants causes skin irritation and itchy armpits for many people.
+Unfortunately, aluminum in antiperspirants causes many people skin irritation and itchy armpits.

 - Alcohol: can dry out and irritate sensitive skin.

 - Unscented: this doesn’t mean that it’s fragrance-free.
 It just means that it doesn’t contain any added scents.
-This means that the deodorant most likely still contains (un-added) scents.
+Unfortunately, this means that the deodorant most likely still contains (un-added) scents.